Alexandre Kojève: Stalin and the Soviet Union

-Kojève's views of Stalin, while changing after World War II, were positive.
+Kojève's views of Joseph Stalin, while changing after World War II, were positive.
 Kojève's interest in Stalin, however, might have been continued, whether positive or negative, after World War II.
 According to Isaiah Berlin, a contemporary of Kojève and his friend, during their meeting in Paris c.
 1946-1947, they talked about Stalin and the USSR.
-Berlin comments on his relations with Stalin, saying "(...)
-Kojéve was an ingenious thinker and imagined that Stalin was one too. (...)
-He said that he wrote to Stalin, but received no reply.
-I think that perhaps he identified himself with Hegel, and Stalin with Napoleon. (...)"
+Berlin comments on his relations with Stalin, saying: "Kojéve was an ingenious thinker and imagined that Stalin was one too. […] He said that he wrote to Stalin, but received no reply.
+I think that perhaps he identified himself with Hegel, and Stalin with Napoleon."

 The most important result of this era was Kojève's work addressed to Stalin, Sofia, filo-sofia i fenomeno-logia (Sophia, Philo-sophy and Phenomeno-logy), a manuscript of more than 900 pages that was penned between 1940 and 1941.
 In that manuscript, according to Boris Groys, Kojève defended his thesis that the "universal and homogeneous state in which the Sage can emerge and live is none other than Communism" and "scientific Communism of Marx–Lenin–Stalin is an attempt to expand the philosophical project to its ultimate historical and social borders".
 According to Groys, "Kojève sees the end of history as the moment of the spread of wisdom through the whole population – the democratization of wisdom; a universalization that leads to homogenization.
 He believes that the Soviet Union moves towards the society of wise men in which every member will have self-consciousness."